joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/basics-of-handling-events.md

 This code does two things.
 First, it defines a function, which is the way to specify the actions that will be performed in response to the event.
-Next, it calls the `addEventListener()` method of the source object, in essence “subscribing” the function to the specified event so that when the event happens, the function’s actions are carried out.
+Next, it calls the `addEventListener()` method of the source object, in essence "subscribing" the function to the specified event so that when the event happens, the function's actions are carried out.
 When the event actually happens, the event target checks its list of all the functions and methods that are registered as event listeners.
 It then calls each one in turn, passing the event object as a parameter.